Closer Than a Kiss (Vic Damone album)

-Closer Than a Kiss is the tenth studio album by American singer Vic Damone, released in July 1958 by Columbia Records.
+Closer Than a Kiss is the tenth studio album by American singer Vic Damone, released in July 1958 by Columbia Records. and was available both in stereo and mono.
 It was produced by Frank De Vol.

 It features a collection of ballads from the baton of Frank De Vol's Orchestra such as "Day by Day", "As Time Goes By", "Out of Nowhere", and "You and the Night and the Music".

 The album was released on compact disc by Sony Music Distribution on March 9, 1997, as tracks 1 through 12 on a pairing of two albums on one CD with tracks 13 through 24 consisting of Damone's 1959 album, This Game of Love.

 In 2007, Collectables included this CD in a box set entitled Only the Best of Vic Damone, which contains six of his studio albums and one compilation.
 Closer Than a Kiss was included in a box set entitled Seven Classic Albums Box Set, which contains all 7 of his studio albums, and was released on February 5, 2016.